 Zoos and nature museums are a dime a dozen, but the California Academy of Sciences managed to wow me with unusual creatures and fascinating exhibits.
-The coolest sight was an albino alligator, a rare animal almost never found in nature, because they typically have medial issues like poor eyesight, in addition to lacking the ability to camouflage themselves.
+The coolest sight was an albino alligator, a rare animal almost never found in nature, because they typically have medical issues like poor eyesight, in addition to lacking the ability to camouflage themselves.

 Located in Golden Gate Park in San Francisco, the Academy (which encompasses an aquarium, planetarium and natural history museum) is a great resource to learn about wildlife and natural environments.
-Here’s a peak at what I saw during my last visit a couple of years ago.
+Here’s a peek at what I saw during my last visit a couple of years ago.

 This guy is 20 years old, and he’ll probably outlive everyone reading this, since he could conceivably live to 80.
 He’s nine and a half feet long and enjoys dining on fish pellets.
 He didn’t do a whole lot while I was there, but wander around slowly and sit on his rocks while the group of gawkers stared at his melanin-free hide.